 When you are a 22-year-old graduate, just released into the world, your understanding of financial management may be a little off.
 For example, I had no idea what an emergency fund was, nor that you needed one at all times.
 You can imagine my shock when I had to pay for a root canal right out of college as a new transplant to New York City.

-You know the saying, you live and learn?
+You know the saying, “you live, you learn”?
 Well, I definitely learned through this ordeal.
-Hopefully, I can pass on some of my lessons updated with latest prices — universal truth: dental prices never seem to go down — so you don’t make the same costly mistakes I have made.
+Hopefully, I can pass on some of my lessons so you don’t make the same costly mistakes I have made.

 If I could have lived through the process again there are a few things I would have done differently to have saved myself the huge costs.
 Here are some tips that will hopefully help you if you are ever in this situation, or even prevent you from getting into the situation.

 How I Should Have Prepared for My Large Dental Cost

 1. Be Prepared and Plan Ahead